-You might have heard the recent news that ‘Hacktivist’ group Anonymous announced they are preparing a full scale cyber-attack on the World Cup’s corporate sponsors during the tournament, in an interview with Reuters. and therefore, will also be the subject of most hacks, security threats and data breaches than any sporting event since London 2012.
+You might have heard the recent news that ‘Hacktivist’ group Anonymous announced they are preparing a full scale cyber-attack on the World Cup’s corporate sponsors during the tournament, in an interview with Reuters.
+This World Cup will be the most connected, technology-driven World Cup ever and therefore, will also be the subject of most hacks, security threats and data breaches than any sporting event since London 2012.

 The IT and network infrastructure in stadia and host cities will play a fundamental part of the World Cup and will – at periods of high bandwidth demand – be stretched to breaking point.
 With many media agencies and foreign companies logging onto networks, IT and security managers must be prepared for a data breach.

 In reality, it’s a case of ‘when’ and not ‘if’.
 Organisations need to ‘protect the breach’, so encrypting user data is essential so that if information is compromised it is of no value.
 Further, a plan should be in place to respond quickly should a breach occur, as every user on the network could be at risk.
 Third parties using the infrastructure to provide a service will also need to ensure it is safe and that, should a breach occur, their data and users are protected.